TwitchLib/TwitchLib/README.md

 - getTeamMembers(string teamName) - Async function that returns a TwitchTeamMember list of all members in a Twitch team (undocumented)

 ### TwitchLibExample
 This project demonstrates a majority of the functionality that TwitchLib allows for.
 Includes a basic UI that has textboxes and buttons that allow for required input in the various functions.
+Supports reading twitch account details from credentials.txt (one per line: username, oauth, channel).

 ### Other Classes
 - ChannelState - Contains channel states for: R9K, SubOnly, SlowMode, BroadcasterLanguage, Channel